-Properties within the existing conservation areas already enjoy enhanced protection, but will be included for completeness.
-Certain of the properties listed here in the Conservation Areas have already been specifically noted in the Conservation Area appraisal by RDC.
+Properties within the existing Conservation Areas already enjoy protection, but will be included for completeness.
+Certain of the properties listed here in the Conservation Areas have already been specifically noted in the Conservation Area appraisal by RDC, and priority candidates are indicated.